VascoVisser/similarity-join/README.md

 cosinejoin
 ------------
 This module does approximate string matching using cosine similarity as a distance metric.
+The module comes with an option to approximate the results.
+Approximation greatly reduces time and memory foodprints.

 The module creates an intermediate representation of the dataset that becomes quite large.
 Your data too big for this module?
 A cosine join can be implemented in SQL [2].

 Bibliography
 ------------